foss-scribe/publishingtools/README.md

 Features include:

 * Builds markdown documents to HTML5 and PDF (more formats coming soon)
-* Support for metadata and CriticMarkup (see dependencies)
+* Support for metadata and CriticMarkup (see Dependencies)
 * Merges multiple markdown files into a single document
 * User customisable PDF output
 * Styling with CSS